 Scales vs Keys

-A key is the “tonal environment” created when a piece of music uses the notes of a scale, highlights the tonic and builds harmony based on that scale’s pattern but keeps the mode’s character.
+A key creates the “tonal environment”.
+When a piece of music uses the notes of a scale, highlights the tonic and builds harmony based on that scale’s pattern but keeps the mode’s character.

 So a key is not a scale itself – it’s the musical environment that uses the scale.
 Scales define the sound of a key.